lovullo/liza-snrsl/README.md

-# Protiviti Structured Rating DSL
+# Structured Natural Rater Specification Language
-This is a compiler written by RT Buffalo for a structured plain English specification format used in Protiviti rater specifications.
+This is a compiler written by RT Buffalo for a structured plain English (natural language) specification format used in certain rater specifications.
-The grammar is semi-formal and hierarchical.
+The grammar is semi-formal and hierarchical;
+  this compiler was written to parse an _existing_, hand-written
+    specification.
+XML output is formatted for use in Liza and TAME, focused on UI generation.

 This project was somewhat informally written in JavaScript as a proof-of-concept.
-For the time being at least,
-  this implementation will remain.
 The implementation is therefore incomplete: it is useful for generating template XML that can then be manually modified and integrated into new or existing raters.